 Cash Caveats: There is one important distinction when investing in stock index futures.
-To participate, futures investors are required to keep cash in what’s called a “margin” account at a brokerage firm.
-Margin accounts are required to cover steep losses on a futures trade, an occurrence that’s known on Wall Street as a margin call.
-Always make sure to understand an investment company’s margin requirements before signing up to trade futures.
+To participate, futures investors are required to keep cash in what’s called a “margin” account, at a brokerage firm, which is required to cover steep losses on a futures trade--an occurrence known as a "margin call".